Jackie Moran: Later life

 In 1948, according to his ex-wife Mary Grace McManmon (1921 to 2017), Jack was in jail for allegedly stealing a car, driving it from Los Angeles to Chicago.
 While in jail he became ill and was hospitalized at the Merchant Marine Hospital in Chicago, Mary was his attending nurse.
 They married in 1949.
 After they married, and as stated in his obituary, he worked in public relations as a writer for the Roman Catholic Diocese of Chicago.
 In 1953, they moved to Culver City, California for Jack to pursue a career in screenwriting.
-According to anecdotal information from Mary G. Moran, that in spite of Jack "pitching" numerous screenplays to Hollywood producers during the 1950s, or find employment that was satisfactory to him, he was unsuccessful and remained unemployed.
-It was also written that he wrote songs.
-Due to excessive gambling at the race track and alcoholism, Jack and Mary divorced in 1971.
+According to anecdotal information from Mary G. Moran, that in spite of Jack "pitching" numerous screenplays to Hollywood producers during the 1950s, or find employment that was satisfactory to him, he was mostly unsuccessful and remained unemployed.

-Given the anecdotal information from Mary G. Moran, it seems highly unlikely that the screenwriter in the 1960s, by the name of John E. Moran, who worked extensively with Russ Meyer, notably on the films Faster, Pussycat!
+Moran did sell some screenplays to sexploitation filmmaker Russ Meyer, notably for the films Faster, Pussycat!
 Kill!
 Kill!, Good Morning and...
-Goodbye!, Common Law Cabin, and Wild Gals of the Naked West, and also playing small roles in the latter two films is Jackie Moran, the child actor.
+Goodbye!, Wild Gals of the Naked West, and Common Law Cabin in which, as "Jack Moran," he also stars at the top-billed actor.
+It was also written that he wrote songs.
+Due to excessive gambling at the race track and alcoholism, Jack and Mary divorced in 1971.

 Moran moved to Greenfield, Massachusetts in 1984 and wrote the novel Six Step House.
 Six years after his arrival, he died of cancer at Franklin Medical Center at the age of 67.
 As requested in his will, Jackie Moran's ashes were scattered on the backstretch of the Del Mar Racetrack, a horse-racing facility in Del Mar, California.